adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 This post is about me building a server.
 I have never built a computer before and have little experience with computer hardware.
 Google = Sensei.

 <h2><center> Why would you want to do that? </center></h2>
 Well..
 Having primarily worked with statistical programming, I think I could learn a lot from getting down-and-dirty with the hardware.
-Furthermore, for processing big data, I would like a fast computer to interact with from my Lenovo laptop.
-The server I'm building will be able to expand heavily by adding more than (possibly) 500GB RAM and extra GPU's and Xeon CPU's.
+Furthermore, for processing big(-ger) data, I would like a fast computer to interact with from my Lenovo laptop.
+The server I'm building will be able to expand heavily by adding more than (possibly) 512GB RAM and extra GPU's and a singleXeon CPU.

 Also, the server will be used as a storage facility, backup and I will learn to interact with a Linux server from the bottom up.
 So; here's a list of reasons that I want to build my own server: